Gina Jin

-Jin Chen (金晨, born 5 September 1990), also known as Gina Jin, is a Chinese actress of Hui ethnicity.
-She is recognized for her role in the web dramas Wu Xin: The Monster Killer and Candle in the Tomb: Mu Ye Gui Shi.
+Jin Chen (金晨, born 5 September 1990), also known as Gina Jin, is a Chinese actress and model.
+She is recognized for her role in the series Wu Xin: The Monster Killer, Candle in the Tomb: Mu Ye Gui Shi and Always On The Move.

+Early Life

+Jin Chen was born in Jinan, Shandong; and is of Hui ethnicity.
+She did her schooling from Jinan Shengli Street Primary School; influenced by her dance-teacher parents, she began her formal dance training, and joined Affiliated Dance School of Shanghai Theatre Academy.
+In 2007, she graduated from Beijing Dance Academy majoring in 'Chinese Folk Dance'.

 Career

-Jin debuted with a minor role in the wuxia drama 2011 Peacock Feather.
+in 2011, Jin debuted with a minor role in the wuxia drama Peacock Feather.
+She won the finals of the Chinese dance program Strictly Come Dancing Season 3, alongwith her partner Chris Lai Lok Yi.
 She then starred in historical drama Chu Han Zhengxiong, playing the role of Consort Yu.